-While trends in the Godavari River flow cannot be ascertained from the available disrupted flow time series, the decreasing trend in annual sediment loads are manifest in the sediment data (Figure 7, also shown by Malini and Rao 2004).
-The mean annual sediment load has decreased from 100 million tonnes in 1978 (effectively an ending point in noticeable reservoir growth in the basin) to 46 million tonnes by the end of the 1990s.
-The current cumulative reservoir storage in the Godavari Basin remains relatively low (6.3 BCM, i.e., approximately 6 % of the mean annual flow at the outlet).
-The storage growth of the reservoir is not the only significant indicator of the volume of water transferred, as much of the water is also diverted from barrages, which are structures without storage.
-The fact that the sediment load remains at a noticeably decreasing trend in relatively small basin storage implies that the basin sediment regime is very sensitive to reservoir growth, if the reservoir growth remains to be seen as the main source of the problem.
-More sediment inflow reduction may, therefore, be expected after the construction of the Polavaram and Inchampalli storages, which will increase the basin storage to the natural flow ratio in the basin to 19 %.
+While trends in the Godavari River flow cannot be ascertained from the available disrupted flow time series, the decreasing trend in annual sediment loads is clear from the sediment data (Figure 7, also shown by Malini and Rao [2004]).
+The mean annual sediment load has decreased from 100 million tons in 1978 (effectively an ending point in noticeable reservoir growth in the basin, Figure 6) to 46 million tons by the end of the 1990s.
+The current cumulative reservoir storage in the Godavari Basin remains relatively low (6.3 BCM, i.e., approximately 6% of the mean annual flow at the outlet).
+The storage growth is not the only one of significance as much water is also diverted from barrages, i.e., structures without any storage.
+A relatively small storage in the basin and a still noticeable decreasing trend in sediment load imply that the basin sediment regime is very sensitive to reservoir growth, if the latter remains to be seen as the main source of the problem.
+More sediment inflow reduction may therefore be expected after the construction of the Polavaram and Inchampalli storages, which will increase the ratio of storage to 19% of the natural flow in the basin.